 - Undertake scientific work of practical, economic and national significance

-Aurora Expeditions is proud to have worked together with AAD in transporting staff to Antarctica to carry out valuable environmental and scientific researcher and conservation projects.
+Aurora Expeditions is proud to have worked with the AAD in transporting staff to Antarctica so they can carry out valuable environmental and scientific research and conservation projects.

 BirdLife Australia is dedicated to achieving outstanding conservation results for our native birds and their habitats.
 With specialised knowledge and the commitment of their Australia-wide network of members, volunteers and supporters, they are making a real difference.
 BirdLife Australia was created in 2012 from the merger of Birds Australia and Bird Observation & Conservation Australia (BOCA).

 Conservation Volunteers is Australia’s leading practical conservation organisation.
 Founded in 1982, Conservation Volunteers completes over 2,000 conservation projects every year, involving more than 14,000 volunteers annually.
-Projects are as distant, diverse and unique as the Australian continent, including activities such as tree planting, wildlife monitoring surveys and heritage restoration.
-Conservation Volunteers is both not-for-profit and non-political, and operates projects across Australia with 22 offices across Australia.
+Projects can include tree planting, wildlife monitoring surveys and heritage restoration.
+Conservation Volunteers is both not-for-profit and non-political, and operates projects Australia-wide.
 Choosing Aurora means you’re already environmentally aware and the affiliation with CVA helps take your support for the environment to the next level.
 All passengers who travel with Aurora Expeditions are entitled to a year’s membership to Conservation Volunteers.
-Members have first access to join projects, and Conservation Volunteers has opportunities in urban, regional and remote locations every month of the year.
-Above all, Conservation Volunteers’ members are part of a special group of people who support the environment.
+Members have first access to join projects and become a part of a special group of people who support the environment.
 Being a member means your support is counted, and helps Conservation Volunteers to leverage more government, corporate and community support for essential conservation programs.

-Clean up Svalbard, Aurora Expeditions and the governor of Svalbard invite all passengers on our High Arctic voyages to participate in this environmental stewardship program.
-Whilst on Svalbard, we actively help the fragile ecosystem there by participating in the ‘Clean up Svalbard’ program, collecting and removing rubbish that is swept to this precious coastline.
+Clean up Svalbard, Aurora Expeditions and the governor of Svalbard invite all passengers on our Arctic voyages to participate in this environmental stewardship program.
+Whilst on Svalbard, we participate in the ‘Clean up Svalbard’ program; collecting and removing rubbish that is swept to this precious coastline.
 This interactive initiative has achieved a positive result in making tangible differences to the Arctic environment and its wildlife.
 Already, ‘Clean up Svalbard’ has seen several thousand tons of rubbish being removed from the shores of the island archipelago.

-Oceanites is a non-profit, science and educational foundation that fosters the conservation of the world’s oceans, islands, and their wildlife, as well as a better appreciation of the sensitive connections we humans have to our watery globe.
-Founded in 1987, its major scientific project is the Antarctic Site Inventory, which, since 1994, has collected data to monitor penguin and seabird population changes in the warming Antarctic Peninsula, and to detect changes that are occurring.
-Antarctic Treaty countries rely extensively on the Inventory's database and its cutting-edge scientific analyses to manage the continent effectively.
+Oceanites is a not-for-profit, science and educational foundation that fosters the conservation of the world’s oceans, islands, and their wildlife.
+Founded in 1987, its major scientific project is the Antarctic Site Inventory, which, since 1994, has collected data to monitor penguin and seabird population changes in the warming Antarctic Peninsula.
+Antarctic Treaty countries rely extensively on the Inventory's database and its cutting-edge scientific analysis to manage the continent effectively.
 Aurora Expeditions works together with the foundation by ferrying scientists in Antarctica to conduct research at penguin breeding sites.
-Click here for more information.

 Since 1998 the Blue Whale Study has been investigating the ecology of blue whales (Balaenoptera musculus), the largest animal on Earth, in their feeding habitat in waters off south-west Victoria and south-east South Australia.
 The Blue Whale Study, conducted by whale ecologists Dr Peter Gill and Margie Morrice, has unraveled and described the fundamental ecology underlying the presence of blue whales in this feeding area.